MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/build-bot-based-plugin.md

    :::image type="content" source="../assets/images/Copilot/bot-based-VSC-trigger-plugin.png" alt-text="Screenshot shows the plugin prompt and the response from Microsoft 365 Chat.":::

 > [!NOTE]
-> This prompt may not always make Microsoft 365 Chat include a response from your message extension.
+> This prompt might not always make Microsoft 365 Chat include a response from your message extension.
 If it happens, try some other prompts or leave feedback to us by downvoting the Microsoft 365 Chat response and leave a message tagged with [MessageExtension].

 <!--# [Developer Portal for Teams](#tab/developer-portal-for-teams)